Volunteers at Career Panel

 Arvind is an insurance executive with over 20 years of experience in transactions and acquisitions.
 He is President of Allianz Reinsurance Management Services and Head of Transactions for Allianz Reinsurance America.
 Previously he was with Berkshire Hathaway Reinsurance in a variety of roles including as Director of a number of its insurance subsidiaries.
 Arvind has an MBA from Columbia Business School and

 an MPA from Harvard Kennedy School.
 He has passion for helping disadvantaged individuals achieve their educational goals.
-To that end, he has been a volunteer with Year-Up for several years and is currently an advisor with Verto Fund.

 Luis Castro